-Her music is on par with her lyrics; it is deeply rooted into the African-American legacy.
+Her music is on par with her lyrics: it is deeply rooted into the African-American legacy.
 It is, indeed, made of sweet and erratic jazz, full of delicate pianos, xylophones, handclaps.
 It also has singing melodies, vocal harmonies, and a bit of gospel with "Shadow Man".
 Also, like with Chance, what Noname calls a mixtape is indeed a true album, recorded with science and care.
 Short and dense, Telefone is a well thought thing, articulated around a clear concept: the phone conversations which mattered in her life.
 No surprise, then, if Noname's rhymes look more like a lighthearted discussion, or poetry recitations, or sing-songs, than to real raps.

 The similarities with the man who made her famous are obvious.
 However, Noname is more than just a feminine version of Chance the Rapper.
-Even if all the codes are there, like her reference to Nina Simone on "Freedom Interlude", she is also much more than a conscious rapper.
+Even though the right codes are there, like her reference to Nina Simone on "Freedom Interlude", she is much more than a conscious rapper.
 Yes, for sure, with "Casket Pretty", she criticizes the brutal, discriminating and murderous side of Chicago, the one which birthed drill music.
 Nonetheless, per the cover art – a funny self-portrait with a skull – her most sinister themes are handled with a joyous tone and a naïve sound, as if she was translating into music the end of her childhood's optimism.